Our Garden Sites

 VIEW GOOGLE MAP

 Building on a solid tradition of student-centered problem-solving strategies, Gardner Street Elementary School puts students at the heart of learning.
 Teachers pose questions to tap into their students’ thinking to understand how students are solving problems.
-In-classroom lessons are supplemented by hands-on experiences in the garden.
-In Fall 2023 Garden School Foundation refurbished the existing garden where Seed to Table classes currently take place.
+In-classroom lessons are supplemented by hands-on experiences.
 In a fast-paced world where things are delivered and often pre-made, children are losing the connection and understanding that all we eat and use comes from the earth.
-In the garden, students at Gardner will learn the properties of soil, the influence of living organisms on various crops, how to maintain and care for plants, and various benefits of plants on our bodies when consumed as whole, raw foods.
-Through GSF’s Seed to Table Program, Gardner Elementary is achieving its goal of bringing every child an experience with science, nature and healthy food through gardening.
-Garden Educator: Janelle Jimenez
+Through GSF’s Cafeteria to Compost Program, Gardner Street Elementary students observe the connections between the food we eat and our environment.
+GSF began partnering with the school in Fall 2023 and now serves Gardner with our Cafeteria to Compost program.

 Mar Vista